Interstate 20 in South Carolina: From Columbia to Florence

+As I-20 approaches towards the city of Florence, it meets its eastern terminus at an interchange with I-95.
+At this interchange, the main travel lanes of I-20 defaults to exit left on exit 141A to merge onto the lanes of I-95 north toward Fayetteville, North Carolina.
+After passing exit 141A, I-20’s right exit 141B to I-95 south goes southwest from Florence towards Savannah, Georgia.
+But in 2025, SCDOT moved I-20 eastbound’s mile maker 141 sign to the left exit ramp of exit 141A, and changed I-20 eastbound’s exit 141A sign with the arrow pointing left to the exit 141B sign with the arrow pointing right.
+Treating it as if I-20 now continues past the I-95 south (along with I-20 Bus. east) exit before curving northeast to meet its eastern terminus when its lanes merges onto I-95’s northbound lanes.
+SC 327 (along with US 76, SC 576, and US 501) serves a connection to Myrtle Beach from I-20’s eastern terminus via I-95 north.
+Beyond this interchange, the roadway continues for 2 mi towards downtown Florence as I-20 Bus. eastbound (David H. McLeod Boulevard east).

 Services

 The South Carolina Department of Transportation (SCDOT) operates and maintains one welcome center and two rest areas along I-20.
 The welcome center, which has a travel information facility on site, is located in North Augusta at milemarker 0.5 (eastbound), and the rest areas are located in Lugoff at milemarker 99 (east and westbound) between exit 92 (U.S. Route 601 [US 601] and SC 12) and the bridges over the Wateree River.
 Common at all locations are public restrooms, public telephones, vending machines, picnic area, and barbecue grills.
 A pair of closed rest areas exist between exits 44 and 51.

 The South Carolina Department of Public Safety and State Transport Police operate and maintain two truck inspection/weigh stations.
 The eastbound truck weigh station can be found in Jones Crossroads at milemarker 35, and the westbound weigh station can be found in Lexington at milemarker 53.5.